 Health Screening for Primary School

 There is no specific treatment for the infection other than symptomatic relief of symptoms.
-Treatment with antibiotics is not effective and is not indicated.
+Treatment with antibiotics is not effective on viral infection and is not indicated.
 If you suspect your child has HFMD, please bring him/her to see the family doctor.

 Ease your child’s discomfort and help your child recover by:

 Encouraging your child to drink plenty of fluids

 Changing to a soft diet (e.g. porridge, pureed fruit) if mouth ulcers are a problem

 Giving medications as prescribed by the doctor, e.g. paracetamol syrup to relieve fever and pain